 One of the questions I am asked most frequently by my clients is “What should we wear?”
 And it’s no wonder!
-Your photos are an investment that you have most likely spent some time and money on, and besides adorning the walls of your home and probably your Christmas card, they will be passed down for generations to come.
+Your photos are an investment that you have most likely spent some time and money on, and besides adorning the walls of your home and probably your Holiday cards, they will be passed down for generations to come.
 It is understandable that you want to look your best.

 I have compiled a few tips here that I am hoping will help you feel less overwhelmed when it comes time to pick out your wardrobe for your next photo session.
 Keep in mind that these are all just ideas.
 You certainly do not have to implement ALL of them… or ANY of them for that matter.
 The most important thing is that your photos are a reflection of YOU.
 But if you’re feeling stuck, or just need some inspiration, here are a few tips to guide you.

 A FEW RECOMMENDATIONS & TIPS TO GET YOU STARTED

 I often encourage mom to decide on her outfit first, and then build out the rest of the family’s clothing from there.
 Find something to wear that makes you feel beautiful.
 If you feel good in what you are wearing, it will transfer to your photos.
 Being comfortable and confident will make a huge difference in how you feel and how relaxed you are in front of the camera.